 Never pay more booking with AdventureSmith.
 Secure deals with our insight & partnerships.

 Our small cruises include guided snorkeling, kayaking, hiking & skiff rides.

 Find more than 300 small cruise itineraries listed with AdventureSmith Explorations.
 Each is vetted by our operations team, and most have been tested by our staff.
-We highly recommend travelers book early for the best small ship cruises in 2023 and 2024 since pent-up demand has made finding space tighter than ever.
-Find a cruise, browse our updated small ship cruise deals and get in touch today to secure your space.
+We highly recommend travelers book early for the best small ship cruises in 2024 and 2025 since pent-up demand has made finding space tighter than ever in certain destinations.
+Get in touch today to secure your space.

 Up to Date on Trends & New Ships

 AdventureSmith is a resource for both travelers and the media looking to cover this growing segment in the travel industry.
 Trends for 2024 small ship cruises include more focus on wilderness exploration in even more remote reaches of the world thanks to advances in expedition ships (cue Le Commandant Charcot, the first ship of its kind, and the helicopter-equipped Ultramarine); more interest in private charter cruises; and eager travelers ready to check bucket lists after years of more caution and restrictions in travel.
 Sign up for our newsletter to ensure the latest in small ship cruising hits your inbox.